shelcia/noobcodes-docs/docs/facebook/trapping-rain-water.md

 ### Problem Statement

-Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.
+Given `n` non-negative integers representing an elevation map where the width of each bar is `1`, compute how much water it can trap after raining.

 [Leetcode Link](https://leetcode.com/problems/trapping-rain-water/)